 - Events may not conflict with ASHG’s official press briefing schedule.
 Thus, they should be held and completed before 9:00 am or after 5:00 pm.

 - Events may be promoted via materials left on a table in the Press Office designated for non-ASHG organizations.
 Such materials may not state or imply an endorsement by ASHG.

 Exhibitors and representatives of academic institutions, federal agencies, and other organizations whose researchers are presenting at ASHG 2019 may leave press materials related to the meeting on a designated table in the Press Office.
 These individuals may not, however, work in the ASHG Press Office.

 Please see our Exhibitors section for additional information about exhibiting at the ASHG Annual Meeting.

 Press Materials Development Process

-Press materials for the ASHG Annual Meeting are developed by the ASHG staff along with the Program Committee and authors of submitted abstracts.
+Press materials for the ASHG Annual Meeting are developed by the ASHG staff along with committee leaders and authors of submitted abstracts.

-After the abstract submission deadline passes, the staff and subject matter experts on the Program Committee develop a short list of accepted abstracts likely to be of interest to the press and general public.
+After the abstract submission deadline passes, the staff and subject matter experts on the Program Committee and Communications Committee develop a short list of accepted abstracts likely to be of interest to the press and general public.
 This list is reviewed as a whole and revised to ensure balance among topics and scientific approaches.
-Then, the staff works with abstract authors to develop a press release summarizing the study's findings and their importance, the final version of which is reviewed and approved by the first and senior authors, as well as a subject matter expert on the Program Committee.
+Then, the staff works with abstract authors to develop press releases summarizing each study’s findings and their importance, the final versions of which are reviewed and approved by the first and senior authors, as well as committee leaders with subject matter expertise.
 Press releases are issued under embargo in the days leading up to the meeting, and posted publicly once the abstract has been presented.